vinceimbat/vinceimbat/content/My strategy for sharing.md

 # Daily

-Every morning, I perform [[thoughts/my daily review routine]].
+Every morning, I perform [[my daily review routine]].
 If I find something from my recent process that I think is worth-sharing then I post on social media.
 If it's an update, I share a short post and a related photo.
 If it’s a question, I just ask the question.
 I share via Instagram and Facebook.
 But I want to explore sharing via Mastodon.

 Having said that, I don’t want to pressure myself with sharing daily.
 If there is nothing good to share, I don’t have to share.